awsdocs/amazon-kendra-developer-guide/doc_source/in-adding-plain-text.md

 --------

-# Adding documents from an Amazon S3 bucket<a name="in-adding-plain-text"></a>
+# Adding documents from an S3 bucket<a name="in-adding-plain-text"></a>

-You can add documents directly to your index from an Amazon S3 bucket\.
+You can add documents directly to your index from an Amazon S3 bucket \(S3 bucket\)\.
 You can add up to 10 documents in the same call\.
-When you use an S3 bucket, you must provide an IAM role with permission to access the bucket containing your documents\.
+When you use an S3 bucket, you must provide an IAM role with permission to access the bucket that contains your documents\.
 You specify the role in the `RoleArn` parameter\.

-Using the [ BatchPutDocument ](API_BatchPutDocument.md) operation to add documents from an Amazon S3 bucket is a one\-time operation\.
+Using the [BatchPutDocument](API_BatchPutDocument.md) API to add documents from an S3 bucket is a one\-time operation\.
 To keep an index synchronized with the contents of a bucket, create an S3 data source\.
-For more information, see [Using an Amazon S3 data source](data-source-s3.md)\.
+For more information, see [Using an S3 data source](data-source-s3.md)\.

-The following example adds two Microsoft Word documents to the index using the `BatchPutDocument` operation\.
+In the following example, two Microsoft Word documents are added to the index using the `BatchPutDocument` API\.

 ------
 #### [ Python ]